Staphylococcus/brain-from-brane/experiments/crystallographic-periodicity/documentation/SUPER_SIMPLE_REPRODUCTION_GUIDE.md

 ---

-**🎯 GOAL: Make geometric information effects so easy to reproduce that anyone can become a geometric information scientist in 10 minutes!**
+**Goal: Make geometric information effects so easy to reproduce that anyone can become a geometric information scientist in 10 minutes!**